bgmeulem/luminet/README.md

 # Installation

 This project uses [`pixi`](https://pixi.sh/latest/) for installation and dependency management.
-To activate the environent, simply run `pixi shell` in this directory.
+To activate the environment, simply run `pixi shell` in this directory.

+# Documentation

+Documentation can be found [here](https://luminet.readthedocs.io/en/latest/index.html).

 # Usage